radiant-rstats/radiant.multivariate/cran-comments.md

 This is a resubmission.
 In this version I have tried to address an issue with building a vignette in the radiant package, brought to my attention by an email from Prof Ripley (see below).
 I was able to trace the problem to a function in radiant.multivariate that was affected by the recent release of dplyr 0.8.1.

-The fix in this package (radiant.multivariate) should address the issue seen building the vignette in the radiant packages
+Once on CRAN, the fix in this package (radiant.multivariate) should address the issue seen building the vignette in the radiant package

 ## Test environments

 * local OS X install, R 3.6.0
 * local Windows install, R 3.6.0
-* ubuntu "trusty" (on travis-ci), R release and devel
+* ubuntu "trusty" (on travis-ci), R old, release, and devel
-* win-builder
+* win-builder (release and devel)

 ## R CMD check results